Serving South Jersey

 We work on a contingency basis, generally capped at a percentage of the first $750,000 recovered, as per Court Rule 1:21-7.

-Get a Free Consultation With a South Jersey Wrongful Death Attorney
+Get a Free Consultation With a Compassionate and Experienced Wrongful Death Attorney

 If someone else’s negligence claimed your loved one’s life, you have the right to seek accountability and financial compensation.
 Contact the Law Offices of Craig A. Altman for a free consultation and learn how we pursue justice for grieving families across Camden, Gloucester, Burlington, Atlantic, Cape May, Cumberland, and Salem Counties.